developitkris/Wk3-Project/README.md

 ## Description
 _Specs_

-_1. Is it a number_
+_1. Check if it is it a number._

-_2. Does it contain a 0_
+_2. Check if it contains a 0._

-_3. Does it contain a 1_
+_3. Check if it contains a 1._

-_4. Is it a number divisible by 3_
+_4. Check if it is a number divisible by 3._

-_5. Does it contain a 0 and a 1_
+_5. Check if it contains both 0 and a 1._

-_6. Does it contain a 0 and a number divisible by 3_ _7.
-Does it contain a 1 and a number divisible by 3_ _8.
-Does it contain a 0 and a 1 and a number divisible by 3_ _9.
-Is it a positive number_
+_6. Check if it contains both 0 and a number divisible by 3._

+_7. Check if it contains both 1 and a number divisible by 3._

+_8. Check if it contains 0, 1, and a number divisible by 3._

+_9. Check if it is a positive number._

-_10. Is it a whole number_
+_10. Check if it is a whole number._

 ## Setup/Installation Requirements

 * _Go to developitkris' repository_

 * _Find Wk3-Project_

 * _Clone repository_

 * _Open up .html file in browser_

 * _input a number_